Missed Advance Tax Payment? How to Avoid Interest Under Sections 234B & 234C

 If your income fluctuates, it’s important to estimate your income for the year as accurately as possible and adjust your advance tax payments accordingly.
 Underpayment in earlier installments can lead to interest under Sections 234B and 234C.

-11. Can I claim an exemption or relief from penalties under Section 234B or 234C?
+11. Can I claim an exemption or relief from interest under Section 234B or 234C?

 Exemptions or reliefs under Sections 234B and 234C are typically not granted unless you can prove there were extraordinary circumstances (such as serious illness) that led to the delay in payment.